Nolij/TooManyRecipeViewers/README.md

 |           | <span style="color:green">-7642ms</span> (<span style="color:green">-13580ms</span> before world load, <span style="color:red">+5938ms</span> after world load) | <span style="color:red">+7642ms</span> (<span style="color:red">+13580ms</span> before world load, <span style="color:green">-5938ms</span> after world load) |

 # Known API Limitations

+### Scroll Widget

+Neither TMRV nor JEMI currently render this JEI widget properly.
+This limitation will eventually be addressed, but for now, recipes using it (such as Chipped's Workbench) will not render properly.

+### JEI Config Files

+`.minecraft/config/jei/blacklist.json` is the only JEI config file that TMRV even reads.
+This file _should_ work fine for vanilla ingredient types and for modded ingredient types added by a JEI plugin (this does not include mods that support both JEI and EMI natively, such as Mekanism).
+This is meant to be a stop-gap for packs switching over from JEI.
+JEMI had a similar flaw.
+EMI has its own config for hiding ingredients - please use that instead.
+All other JEI config files are completely ignored by TMRV, and there are no plans to support them.

 ### Recipe Manager Plugins